jkasaudhan/beautiful-jekyll/_posts/2017-02-15-chromes-dev-tools-debugging-tips.md

   console.table(users);
 ```
 ### 3) Log dom element and its directory
-We can log the dom tree structure for any dom element using `console.dir()`.
+You can log the dom tree structure for any dom element using `console.dir()`.

 ```javascript
    var domElement = document.querySelector('p');